pudo/pudo.org/blog/_posts/2016-06-08-poor-mans-text-mining.md

 $ java -jar /Users/pudo/tools/tika-app-1.13.jar —help
 ```

 The bit up till ``tika-app-1.13.jar`` is just to run tika.
-After that, you can give a number of options that instruct the tool about the specific operation you want to run. ``—help`` is what I used to get the help text about all the other options.
+After that, you can give a number of options that instruct the tool about the specific operation you want to run. ``—help`` is a special option to show you the help text about all the other options.

 Based on the output of ``-help``, you can devise new commands, like: